-The important takeaway, says Dr. Ogbeide, is that it’s completely normal to feel stressed out right now.
+The important takeaway, Dr. Ogbeide said, is that it’s completely normal to feel stressed out right now.
 “With so much going on in our world, don’t blame yourself for feeling out of sorts,” she says.

 If you recognize you need help, a good place to start is with your primary care provider.
 He or she can connect you with behavioral health resources.

 Remember how important it is to take action when your stress becomes too much to handle.
-“Please reach out for help,” Dr. Ogbeide says.
+“Please reach out for help,” Dr. Ogbeide said.
 “We're here to help and take care of you.”